RedMan13/gam-cell-rules-parser/readme.md

 ##### formatting:

-double quotes are strings/numbers variables are defined and set using name=val functions can only be defined, never set
+double quotes are strings/numbers. variables are defined and set using name=val. functions can only be defined, never set.
 - `!s` stops the current part of this rule
 - `name$=(inputs){commands}` function, works exactly the same as variable definitions but can store rules and can be inherited from other cells
 - `$(inputs)name` runs a specified function